Voiceofamerica/voa-cordova/README.md

 Run the following command and follow the prompts:
 `keytool -genkey -v -keystore build.keystore -alias [app-name] -keyalg RSA -keysize 2048 -validity 10000`

+### Push notifications setup
+For iOS, in the developer console you will need to mark your app ID as requiring the push notifications service.
+In addition, you will need to create an Apple Push Services certificate.
+Once you have both, you will need to use them to create an app in the Firebase console to be able to use push notifications.